maratonusp/contestwatcher/README.md

 The function `updateUpcoming` exported by `judge/index.js` should update every online judge.
 Create another file inside the `judge/` directory and call it from there.
 The fetched contest list should be ordered by time.
 The function `updateMerge` removes the old entries from the upcoming list and adds the new ones keeping the input order.

 # Next Features
-- Fetch Codechef
+- Fetch Codechef (wip: yancouto)
-- Fetch Topcoder
+- Fetch Topcoder (wip: victorsenam)
 - Fetch CSAcademy
 - Trigger fetching via Bot
 - Schedule Fetching Time